metafizzy/infinite-scroll/Readme.md

 ### Loading JSON data

 As explained on the website, Infinite Scroll is designed for progressive enhancement, using existing pagination links.
-However, it is still possible work with JSON data.
+However, it is still possible to work with JSON data.

 It means the `nextSelector` href will be called via AJAX, expecting JSON data, which will be passed to the callback function.